-- (a) the office of Commissioner is vacant; or - (b) the Commissioner is absent or is unable to perform the functions of his office due to illness or some other cause, a Judge of the Supreme Court nominated by the Chief Justice of that Court shall act as Chief Election Commissioner and perform the functions of that office.
+(a) the office of Commissioner is vacant; or

+(b) the Commissioner is absent or is unable to perform the functions of his office due to illness or some other cause, a Judge of the Supreme Court nominated by the Chief Justice of that Court shall act as Chief Election Commissioner and perform the functions of that office.

-153. (1) For the purposes of-
+153. (1) For the purposes of:

-- (a) each election for the office of President; - (b) each general election of the members of an Assembly; and an Election Commission shall be constituted in accordance with this Article.
+- (a) each election for the office of President; - (b) each general election of the members of an Assembly; and - (c) each referendum required to be held under this Constitution, an Election Commission shall be constituted in accordance with this Article.